Veterinary Ireland – Equine Division: Role, Education & Annual Equine Meeting

 Why Ireland Has Two Equine Veterinary Associations

-Ireland is unusual in having two organisations that represent equine veterinarians:
+Ireland is unique in having two complementary organisations that support equine veterinarians, each with a distinct role.

-- Irish Equine Veterinary Association (IEVA): A newer, stand-alone organisation formed by equine vets “for equine vets.”
-IEVA focuses specifically on equine practice, wellbeing, and CPD, and was formally incorporated as a company in 2023.
+- Irish Equine Veterinary Association (IEVA) – A stand-alone organisation formed by equine veterinarians, focusing on wellbeing, peer support, CPD, and community.
+IEVA was incorporated as a company in 2023.

 In practice, many practitioners are members of both.
 Veterinary Ireland provides the national and political representation, while IEVA offers equine-specific networking, education, and community.
 Together, they strengthen support for equine veterinarians across Ireland.